scrapy/scrapy/docs/topics/settings.rst

 Spiders (See the :ref:`topics-spiders` chapter for reference) can define their own settings that will take precedence and override the project ones.
-They can do so by setting their :attr:`scrapy.spider.Spider.custom_settings` attribute.
+They can do so by setting their :attr:`scrapy.spiders.Spider.custom_settings` attribute.

 3. Project settings module
 --------------------------